LastCodeBender42/PyNA-4PSN/README.md

 <img src="./data/startViz.png" alt="Start Vizualization">

-### NOTE: This will create a **pynetTest.py** file which is loaded into PyMOL in order to create the PSN visualization.
+### NOTE: This will create a pynetTest.py file which is loaded into PyMOL in order to create the PSN visualization.

+## 7) Start PyMOL.
+PyMOL can be started and stopped using the GUI.
+After starting PyMOL use the ```fetch``` command